-A newly married couple used to need wedding gifts and bridal showers to help set up their household.
+Years ago, a newly married couple used to need wedding gifts and bridal showers to help set up their household.
 But in today's culture, with the average marrying age rising, many people have already established households before they get married.
 Some people may feel that the last thing they need is more stuff.
-In fact, the most frequent question I am asked by brides and grooms is "How do we let guests know that money is preferred instead of gifts?
+So, how does a bridal couple let guests know that money is preferred instead of gifts?

-Wedding gifts of any kind should never be mentioned on an invitation or even sent with the invitation; to do so implies that a guest is required to give you a present.
-A wedding invitation should simply convey that you would like someone to be there at a very special occasion.
+Wedding gifts of any kind should never be mentioned on an invitation or even sent with the invitation.
+To do so implies that a guest is required to give you a present.
+A wedding invitation should simply convey that you would like someone to be at your very special occasion.

-Companies have now created registries that are essentially veiled ways of asking for money.
-For example, at a honeymoon registry, a guest can give you the gift of "a nice dinner out," or "tickets to a play."
+Companies have created registries that are essentially veiled ways of asking for money.
+For example, at a honeymoon registry, a guest can give you the gift of a nice dinner out or tickets to a play.
 You receive the cash, minus the site's fee, and can then use it for your honeymoon expenses.
-For example, if you have planned out a very specific honeymoon itinerary so that guests can really feel like they're giving a wedding gift, and not just writing a check—that makes it special.
+For example, if you have planned out a very specific honeymoon itinerary, guests can really feel like they are giving you a memorable wedding gift, and not just writing a check—that makes it special.